Thiagojm/RngKitPSG/README.md

          Within this folder, right-click the TrueRNG.inf or TrueRNGpro.inf file and select Install.
 Follow the instructions for installation.
     1.2- Bitbabbler:
          Inside the 2-Installation\BitBabbler folder (inside the "C:\Users\Username\RngKit"), run vcredist_x64.exe (source: http://www.microsoft.com/en-us/download/details.aspx?id=30679) and follow the installation guidelines.
          Insert your bitbabbler device into a USB port and run the zadig-2.4.exe file (source: http://zadig.akeo.ie/).
-Select your device and click "Install WCDI Driver".
+Select your device and click "Install Driver".
          Wait for the process to finish and close the program.

 # Usage